 Even though I kind of miss the Italy I first met, the art, the history, the food, the wine, and the laid back vibe, that all remains the same.

 What brought us back to Italy last October was a conference that Thea was attending in Rome.
 Why not plan a trip around the conference?
 Matt and I, and Brian, whom Thea married in the midst of planning the trip, boarded a plane and met Thea in Rome.
-And yes, Matt and I were accompanying them on their honeymoon.

 I’ve had the same experience every time I have been to Rome.
 I spend the first day terrified to cross the street.
 Eventually I realize that I just have to cross and the traffic will stop for me.
 And then I spend the rest of the time in awe of the remnants of ancient Rome.